-Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Yea effect o 2014/15 savings £'000 higher level than the caseload suggested would be needed.
+Service Area : FINANCE & RESOL JRCES an d LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 In 2013-14 the Council Tax Reduction Discretionary Fund was funded at a higher level than the caseload suggested would be needed.
 It is proposed to reduce the recurrent funding from £200k per annum to £100k per annum which is still in excess of the current level of awards.
-The remaining £100k will be There will be £100k recurrent funding for Council Tax Reduction Discretions which is in excess of current spend.
+The remaining £100k will be funded from the Local Discretionary Social Fund (LDSF) for 14/15 only, which is currently underspending significantly.
+The government funding for LDSF is being withdrawn from 15/16.
+There will be £100k recurrent funding for Council Tax Reduction Discretions which is in excess of current spend.
 The remaining Local Discretionary Social Fund will also be in excess of current spend.
 The Discretionary Housing Payments Fund will not be affected.
-EIA No. 34 200 10 City Services - Revenues & Bene fits Total 741 64 Corporate Budgets 2 2 4 4 100 Bulk Insurance Premia - corporate insurance costs 3,811 3,167 Reduction in budget for successful claims based on experience in 2013/14 and changes in law relating to "no win no fee" lawyers.
-None Not needed 100 10 Corporate VFM savings.
+EIA No. 34 200 100 City Services - Revenues & Benef fits Total 741 641 Corporate Budgets Bulk Insurance Premia - corporate insurance costs 3,811 3,167 0.0 Reduction in budget for successful claims based on experience in 2013/14 and changes in law relating to "no win no fee" lawyers.
+None Not needed 100 100 Corporate VFM savings.
 Additional savings through Phase 4 of the VfM programme, initially assumed to be in the area of integrated transport provision and further procurement savings.
-Appendix 3 contains more detailed information on the issues to consider in the VfM Phase 4 programme Not needed 250 500 Corporate Budgets Total 350 60 FINANCE & RESOURCES and LA W TOTAL 1 2,973 3,163
+Appendix 3 contains more detailed information on the issues to consider in the VfM Phase 4 programme Not needed 250 500 Corporate Budgets Total 350 600 FINANCE & RESOURCES and LA W TOTAL 2,973 3,163

-^{} Of the £0.347m saving £0.257m relates to additional resources raised through the tax base from Class C discount.
+\ Of the £0.347m saving £0.257m relates to additional resources raised through the tax base from Class C discount.
 This will be reflected in the revenue from Council Tax rather than a budget saving.